podlebar/Silex-Test-Case/README.md

 ..and make sure it's writable

 ### Create MySQL DB
-name it "silex_test_case" for example
+name it "silex_test_case" or what you defined it in your app.yml

 ### Create the Table
     CREATE TABLE IF NOT EXISTS `user` (